 We currently support more than 40 girls through a full or partial bursary.
-Our aim is to raise additional funds to increase the number of bursaries we can offer to support bright and committed students who would benefit from a Woldingham education.
+Our aim is to raise additional funds to increase the number of transformational bursaries we can offer to support bright and committed students who would benefit from a Woldingham education.

 Named after Jayne Triffitt, Headmistress of Woldingham School from 2007-2016, and who sadly died in 2018, this bursary is awarded each year to a girl joining the school in Year 7.
 It provides a 100% bursary from entry at age 11 through to Upper Sixth.
 We are currently raising funds to enable us to offer the Jayne Triffitt Award annually.
 With increasing support, we are aiming to increase the number of transformational bursaries we offer over the next ten years, creating more life changing opportunities for talented young women.

 More information on applying for a bursary can be found in our admissions area.